exploratory-io/book/faq.md

 ## Where are you installing R packages ?

-The recent version of Exploratory Desktop (1.4.1 or later) installs them into Exploratory's repository, which is different from the regular R installation location.
+Exploratory Desktop installs them into Exploratory's repository, which is different from the regular R installation location.
 This is to avoid any conflict with your own R environment.

 ## Can I add my preferred R packages ?